markd2/SwiftUIPlay/design.md

     so that the filtering uses that chached string rather than hitting the text field.
     With a half-million records (on an M1 in the simulator), there's a very noticible lag with the "uikit" version
+  - So to mitigate, the filter panel will need to cache the text when it changes.
+Not difficult, also not obvious on first implementation.

 ##### UIKit